Peter Jennings: Sole anchor

-Despite a shaky start at the anchor desk, Jennings's broadcast began to climb in the ratings.
+Despite a shaky start at the anchor desk, Jennings's broadcast began to climb in the ratings and covered the 1986 Chernobyl nuclear disaster in the Soviet Union.
 Jennings was praised for his performance during the 1986 Space Shuttle Challenger disaster, when he anchored ABC's coverage of the event for 11 straight hours.
 By 1989, competition among the three nightly newscasts had risen to fever pitch.
 When the Loma Prieta earthquake struck the San Francisco Bay area, media pundits praised Jennings and ABC News for their prompt on-air response, while criticizing the delayed reaction of Tom Brokaw and NBC News.
 The next month, Brokaw redeemed himself by scooping the other networks with news of the fall of the Berlin Wall.
 It was World News Tonight, however, that ended the year at the top; ABC's evening newscast spent the last 13 weeks of the year in first place, and its average ratings for the entire year beat CBS for the first time.

 Jennings's on-air success continued in 1990, and World News Tonight consistently led the ratings race.
 In January, he anchored the first installment of Peter Jennings Reporting—hour-long, prime-time ABC News specials dedicated to exploring a single topic.
 His inaugural program on gun violence in America drew praise.
 His second installment of Peter Jennings Reporting in April, "From the Killing Fields", focused on U.S. policy towards Cambodia.
 The program alleged that the federal government was covertly supporting the Khmer Rouge's return to power in the Asian nation, a charge that the Bush administration initially denied.
 On July 18, the White House announced that it was ending recognition of the Khmer Rouge.

 When the Gulf War started on January 17, 1991, Jennings began a marathon anchoring stint to cover the story, spending 20 of the first 48 hours of the war on-air, and leading ABC News to its highest-ever ratings.
 After interrupting regular Saturday morning cartoons on January 19 to broadcast a military briefing from Saudi Arabia, Jennings and ABC became concerned about the emotional impact of the war coverage on children.
 Out of that concern, Jennings hosted a 90-minute special, War in the Gulf: Answering Children's Questions the next Saturday morning; the program featured Jennings, ABC correspondents, and American military personnel answering phoned-in questions and explaining the war to young viewers.